aurorascharff/next15-account-selector/STEPS.md

 ## Replace all divs with Ariakit equivalents and update styles

 - Let's use Ariakit to solve this problem.
-Ariakit is a React library that provides unstyled, primitive UI components and hooks for building interactive UIs.
-It has a lot of built-in functionality for accessibility, keyboard navigation, and more.
+Ariakit is a React library that provides unstyled, primitive components and hooks for building interactive UIs.
+Provides declarative components that are accessible by default and have all the functionality we need built in, and can compose together.
-- Lets step by step replace all the divs with Ariakit equivalents, declarative components that are accessible by default and have all the functionality we need built in, and can compose together.
-Import ariakit.
+- Import ariakit, lets step by step replace all the divs with Ariakit equivalents.
 - Remove "relative" from parent div
-- Provider: Add ariakit Ariakit.SelectProvider between with value={account?.id}
+- Provider: Add ariakit Ariakit.SelectProvider between with value={currentAccount?.id}
 - Label: Replace label div with Ariakit.SelectLabel
 - Select: Replace open button with Ariakit.Select and remove setExpanded
 - SelectArrow: We can't use expanded state anymore, replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState